It’s not always easy being a father, and many guys don’t have a dad that modeled fatherhood well. And some have never even met their dads.

 And let me be honest.
 Fatherhood is fulfilling, exhilarating, and completely joyful.
 But sometimes it’s also frustrating.

-Add your email below and I’ll immediately email these encouraging verses to you in a printable notebook!
+Add your email below and take away a printable notebook:

 It’s frustrating because we can’t always fix what’s broken.
 We don’t have all of the answers, and we can even find ourselves helpless from time to time.
 And as a dad to 2 adult daughters, it’s frustrating not being able to deflect the painful consequences of bad decisions, or even just the hurt of life in general.